This statistical release presents information on driving and riding tests and instructors during quarter 4, 2012/13

-The test and instructor statistics are derived from data held by the Driving Standards Agency (DSA), which administers the driving test and training schemes in Great Britain.
+The test and instructor statistics are derived from data held by the Driver and Vehicle Standards Agency (DVSA), which administers the driving test and training schemes in Great Britain.

 - There were 329,055 car practical tests conducted between January and March 2013, 16.8% fewer than in the same period of 2012.
 The pass rate for these tests was 47.2%, differing only slightly (up 0.4%) from the same period of 2012.
 Prolonged winter weather during early 2013 is likely to have reduced the number of tests carried out.

 - There were 289,556 car theory tests conducted between January and March 2013, 17.5% fewer than in the same period of 2012.
 The pass rate for these tests was 52.3%, 7.2 percentage points lower than in the same period of 2012.